Saturn Relay: 2007

 The final model year of the Relay.
-The Saturn logos had been dropped from the front doors.
+The GM logos had been dropped from the front doors.
 The 3.5L V6 was dropped, leaving the 3.9L as the base engine, with flex-fuel capability later becoming optional but only for fleet applications.
 Consequently, the optional AWD system was also dropped, since it could not handle the torque of the 3.9L engine.

 The Relay 1 trim level was introduced as the base trim level, and the Relay 3 now included a dual-zone manual climate control system with individual settings for the first row.
 The Relay also received redesigned 17-inch wheels and StabiliTrak electronic stability control.

 The Relay was discontinued after the 2007 model year.
 The Doraville Assembly plant closed in September 2008.
 The final 2007 Relay rolled off the line on November 17, 2006.
 The Relay was replaced by the Saturn Outlook, an 8-passenger crossover SUV riding on the General Motors Lambda platform.